Letting go

 About

-The work here is unhurried on purpose.
-One letter a week.
-One journal prompt a day.
+This is a slow, literary practice for that work — done honestly, with as much grace as we can manage and no more than that.
 No funnels, no urgency, no five-step frameworks.
 Just the company of words while you do something that takes as long as it takes.

 A note from the editors